Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics

 \subsubsection{Expected Free-energy}

-Active inference unifies action selection and perception by assuming that action fulﬁlls predictions based on inferred states.
-Since the internal model can be biased towards preferred states or outcomes (\textit{prior desires}), active inference induces actions that will bring the current beliefs towards the preferred states.
-More speciﬁcally, the generative model entails beliefs about future states and policies, where policies that lead to preferred outcomes are more likely.
-Preferred outcomes are specifies in the model parameter $\bm C$.
-This enables action to realize the next (proximal) \textit{outcome} predicted by the policy that leads to (distal) goals.
-By minimising expected free-energy the agents gives higher plausibility to actions that will achieve those sensations.
-The expected free-energy for a policy $\pi$ at time $\tau$ is given by (see Appendix \ref{sec:AppendixG}) :
+Active inference unifies action selection and perception by assuming that actions fulﬁll predictions based on inferred states.
+Since the internal model can be biased toward preferred states or observations (\textit{prior desires}), active inference induces actions that will bring the current beliefs towards the preferred states.
+An agent builds beliefs about future states which are then used to compute the expected free-energy.
+The latter is necessary to evaluate alternative plans.
+Plans that lead to preferred observations are more likely.
+Preferred observations are specified in the model parameter $\bm C$.
+This enables action to realize the next (proximal) \textit{observation} predicted by the plan that leads to (distal) goals.
+The expected free-energy for a plan $\pi$ at time $\tau$ is given by:

-\paragraph{Planning and decision making} Taking a gradient descent of $F$ with respect to policies, and recalling that the generative model specifies $P(\bm \pi)=\sigma(-G(\pi))$, it holds that the approximate posterior over policies is given by:
+{The $diag()$ function simply takes the diagonal elements of a matrix and puts them in a column vector.
+This is just a method to extract the correct matrix entries in order to compute the expected free-energy \cite{smith2021step}.} By minimizing expected free-energy the agent balances reward and information seeking (see Appendix \ref{sec:AppendixG} for derivations). { Reward and information-seeking behaviors that arise from the formulation of the expected free-energy are illustrated respectively in Examples \ref{ex:Gexploit} and \ref{ex:Gexplore}.
+To keep the examples reasonably simple to be computed by hand, we consider that the posterior over states according to different plans have already been computed following \eqref{eq:s_taupi}, and are given.} { \begin{example} \textbf{\underline{Reward seeking}:} Consider an agent has computed the posterior distribution of the states $\bm s_\tau^{\pi_1}$, $\bm s_\tau^{\pi_2}$ under two different plans $\pi_1$ and $\pi_2$.
+The agent has a preference for a particular value of the state encoded in $\bm C$.
+The model for this example is the following:

+Let us consider the reward-seeking term in \eqref{eq:expectedF} (note that the information-seeking term is equal in both plans for this example).
+The observations expected under the two different plans are:

+Intuitively, according to $\bm C$, the first plan is preferable and it should have the lowest expected free-energy because it leads to preferred observations with higher probability.
+Numerically: